jaredbwasserman/drift/README.md

 1. Release on curseforge and wago.

 ## TODO
-1. Add mini icon so it is not a red question mark in the addon list
 1. Add scaling support for WorldMapFrame
 1. Configurable variables
    1. Opacity while moving and scaling